 E3S Teacher Fellows

-The Center offers summer fellowships for teachers as a vehicle to support engineering and science instructions in community colleges.
-Engineering and physical science faculty in California community colleges spends six to nine weeks at the Center engaged in research and curriculum development.
-The teacher fellows are expected to implement new knowledge and/or novel delivery methods into classroom activities when they return to their home institutions.
+The Center offers summer fellowships for teachers as a vehicle to support engineering and science education in community colleges.
+Engineering and physical science faculty in California community colleges spends six to nine weeks at the Center engaged in research or curriculum development.
+The teacher fellows are expected to implement new knowledge and novel pedagogy methods into classroom activities when they return to their home institutions.

 The Center is particularly seeking community college instructors, who are interested in enhancing electronic technology curriculum.